delashu/COVID_vax_monitoring/README.md

 ```python
 >> simpleplots("demographic")
 ```
-A scatter plot of vaccine doses administered v. the demographic characteristic for each of the 50 states along with the regression line and corresponding R^2 statistic is saved into the working directory.
+A scatter plot of vaccine doses administered v. the demographic characteristic for each of the 50 states and Puerto Rico along with the regression line and corresponding R^2 statistic is saved into the working directory.
 SQL queries are utilized for efficient retrieval of the data.
 Demographic should be replaced with a demographic variable of interest: *TotalPop*, *Income*, *IncomePerCap*, *Hispanic*, *White*, *Native*, *Asian*, *Pacific*, *Men*, *Women*

 ```python
 >> vaccine_by_demographics("variable")